naveenreddyalkaverse/humane-searcher/README.md

 - SUCCESS RESPONSE: Same as method 1

-- ERROR RESPONSE: Same as method 1
+- ERROR RESPONSE: See Common Error Scenarios

 - Note: Not a valid method for multi search